Braham offered to drive the PA home, and at first, the PA declined.

 As a storyteller, Braham said he dove in, researching the topic of social stigma around homelessness.

-Braham felt bound to shed light on the topic, and began the screenplay for the short film Watchtower, which screened at the SLO International Film Festival in March and is now nominated for two Daytime Emmy Awards.
+Braham felt bound to shed light on the topic, and began the screenplay for the short film Watchtower, which screened at the SLO International Film Festival and was nominated for two Daytime Emmy Awards.
 The film, for which he also directed, produced and starred, follows a military veteran and cosplayer trying to make ends meet by working on Hollywood Boulevard.
 She lives in a tent community nearby and attempts to normalize the chaos she faces daily.

 That’s how Noel often finds inspiration for a story – right in front of him.

 Now, Braham is writing his first feature-length film, about a bi-racial baseball phenom struggling with his racial identity, as a political and social divide over a historical statue on his college campus begins to erupt.

 Braham's sophomore project, "The Millenial," is a short film series that follows an amateur boxer who reflects on past trials and tribulations before entering his first fight.
 You can watch the trailer here.
 Braham is currently campaigning for the Primetime Emmy's in the short format category for Outstanding Short Form Comedy or Drama Series and Outstanding Actor in a Short Form Comedy or Drama Series.

 Braham didn’t go to film school.
 He says he learned the craft by “jumping right into it.”
 He watched a ton of movies, read even more scripts, and eventually learned to trust his instinct.